Morris Museum: Exhibits and collections

 The Morris Museum has several permanent exhibits, with collections focusing on local wildlife, musical boxes, automata and history.
 These include a fossil exhibit, a natural science exhibit, minerals, textiles, a Native American collection, and a model train room.
 There is also the Dodge Room dedicated to Geraldine Rockefeller Dodge, a philanthropist and Morristown resident.
 The room features several paintings and sculptures relating to Dodge's philanthropy, especially surrounding her work with animals.
 Throughout the year, temporary and traveling exhibits can also be viewed, including several art galleries featuring local and enrolled student artists.

 The museum has several outreach programs, including a loan program for local educators.

 Murtogh D. Guinness Collection

 The museum was awarded the Murtogh D. Guinness Collection in 2003.
 The exhibit opened in 2007 and covers 5000 sqft.
 The permanent exhibit displays 150 pieces, while the overall collection consists of 750 pieces of mechanical musical instruments and automata.
 Various pieces not currently on display are displayed in visible storage found in the museum's basement.
 A daily demonstration of the automata and music boxes is offered every day at 2:00 pm.
-A bi-yearly convention, AutomaCon, began at the museum in 2016.
+A bi-yearly convention, AutomataCon, began at the museum in 2016.
 The convention centers around automata and their creation, and was hosted by the museum again in 2018.